chus-chus/teex/README.md

 explanation on the right.
 </p>

-Synthetic dataset scan also be generated effortlessly:
+Synthetic datasets can also be generated effortlessly:

 ```python
 from teex.saliencyMap.data import SenecaSM